Caldas/cassandra-log4net-appender/README.md

 ### 1. Description
 ==============

-This project is a c# port of Log4J DataStax Cassandra Appender and it was developed inspired by  https://github.com/sdolgy/cassandra-log4j-appender/
+This project is a c# port of Log4J DataStax Cassandra Appender and it was developed inspired by [Sdolgy - Cassandra Log4j Appender](https://github.com/sdolgy/cassandra-log4j-appender/)

 ### 2. Requirements
 ==============